Ta180m/Blog/_posts/2021-02-21-weirder-linux-tricks.md

 Don't run `:(){:|:&};:`.
 Don't do it.
 If you want to take the risk, first limit the number of processes you can run with `ulimit`.
 You've been warned.

+## `sudo rm -rf /dev/cpu/0/`

+OK, not really, but you can do `echo 0 | sudo tee /sys/devices/system/cpu/cpu0/online` to disable CPU 0.
+Just don't try to take down all your processors at the same time.